Aliases for DOK1 Gene

 External Ids for DOK1 Gene

 The protein encoded by this gene is part of a signal transduction pathway downstream of receptor tyrosine kinases.
 The encoded protein is a scaffold protein that helps form a platform for the assembly of multiprotein signaling complexes.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2010]
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for DOK1 Gene

-DOK1 (Docking Protein 1, 62kDa (Downstream Of Tyrosine Kinase 1)) is a Protein Coding gene.
+DOK1 (Docking Protein 1) is a Protein Coding gene.
 Diseases associated with DOK1 include leukemia, chronic myeloid, somatic.
-Among its related pathways are Tyrosine Kinases / Adaptors and Signaling events mediated by PTP1B.
+Among its related pathways are Signaling by GPCR and Kit Receptor Signaling Pathway.
 GO annotations related to this gene include receptor signaling protein activity and insulin receptor binding.
 An important paralog of this gene is DOK5.

 UniProtKB/Swiss-Prot Summary for DOK1 Gene